massimocaprinali/cloud-foundry-public/getting-started-node.md

 ## Step 2: Run the app locally
 {: #run_locally-node}

-Use the npm package manager to install dependencies and run your app.
+Use the NPM package manager to install dependencies and run your app.

 1. On the command line, change the directory to where the sample app is located.
   ```